todb-r7/meterpreter_binaries/README.md

 meterpreter_binaries
 ====================

-Compiled binaries for Metasploit's Meterpreter
+Compiled binaries for Metasploit's Meterpreter.

+This repository is currently experimental, and not to be trusted.